tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * [convertErrDate.json](Activities/05-Ins_Testing_Lambdas/Solved/convertErrDate.json)

-Comment to students that one of the challenges working with AWS Lambda is dealing with errors, so it's important to know how to test a Lambda function on the AWS Lambda console.
+Explain to students that one of the challenges working with AWS Lambda is dealing with errors, so it's important to know how to test a Lambda function on the AWS Lambda console.
 For this activity, three test cases are provided.

 Explain to students that, in order to test a Lambda function, a `JSON` file should be created to send a testing event to Lambda, the structure of the event depends on the kind of service you are connecting to Lambda.
 This demo only will cover how to test Amazon Lex intents.